signetlabdei/sem/sem/dashboard/README.md

 ###### The Table:
 The table allows users to effectively visualize the logs in a tabular way.
 A few points to note about the table:
 - The 'Show entries' dropdown menu allows the users to select the number of logs to be displayed on each page.
-- The search box above the table allows the users to search in specific columns. the searchable columns can be selected/deselected using the 'Search columns' dropdown as per need.
+- The search box above the table allows the users to search in specific columns. the searchable columns can be selected/deselected using the 'Search columns' dropdown as needed.
 - The search box is specific to the table and has no effect on the graph.
 - Clicking on a row in the table jumps to the page where that particular row is displayed in the table.
 For example, if the user searches for 'xyz' and logs are displayed based on this search query, then on clicking any row, the table will jump to the page (in the original table without the search query) which contains that particular row.
-- All the columns of the table (except extended_context) can be sorted either in ascending or descending order.
+- All the columns of the table (except for extended_context) can be sorted either in ascending or descending order.
 - The user can switch pages using the pagination numbers at the bottom-right of the table.

 ### Steps to run dashboard: